chebz/SpaceEngineersScripts/Mods/Pathfinder/Data/Scripts/Pathfinder/Instructions.md

 4. Call `RecomputePath` whenever you change destination or detect significant drift.
 5. For global defaults, edit **PathfinderSettings.xml** in the world storage folder (`Storage/Pathfinder/PathfinderSettings.xml`) after Pathfinder has run once.
-The file controls `OctreeAStarSettings` such as octant debug drawing, node budgets, and DPR parameters.
+The file controls `OctreeAStarSettings` such as octant debug drawing, node budgets, DPR parameters, and the `ShowPathfinderMessages` toggle (set it to `false` to silence HUD notifications).

 ## Feedback